jeremenichelli/personal-site/posts/2016-07-07-building-a-component-based-app-react.md

 The first one is the **documentation**.
 I have to admit is really complete but unorganized, which is a big deal for begginers, probably a consequence of a fast evolution pace the repository experimented recently.

-> The official docs grew organically and need&nbsp;gardening
+> The official docs grew organically and need gardening
 >
 > - Dan Abramov